Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 And, elephant in the room, you might have to go to work or school eventually.
 Not everyone can stay home with the pup long enough for them to completely adapt to alone time.

-Bottom line: there will probably be times when leaving the puppy alone to cry for a while is unavoidable.
-Just don’t rely on crying it out as a training method.
+Bottom line: while you shouldn’t rely on “cry it out” as a training method, there will probably be times when leaving the puppy alone to cry for a while is unavoidable.
+And that’s usually okay.

 Real life, part two.
-Let’s talk about you
+Forget puppies for a minute and let’s talk about you

-Another thing that comes up again and again with our students is the feeling that they can’t do the things that keep them sane anymore.
+Another thing that comes up again and again with our members is the feeling that they can’t do the things that keep them sane anymore.

 “I like to ride my bike, but now I feel guilty leaving the house.”